Adithyan-7/infotact-group5-data-analytics/README.md

 The following data cleaning steps were performed:

+* Verified data types and data consistency
 * Removed missing values.
 * Converted InvoiceDate into datetime format.
 * Created a Revenue column using Quantity × UnitPrice.
 * Checked and removed duplicate records.
-* Verified data types and data consistency.

 ## EDA Summary